 Please ensure you read these eligibility criteria before making an application.

-Where an applicant does not meet this requirement (they hold a lower second class undergraduate degree, for example), they may be eligible to apply if they also hold a Master’s degree with an awarded distinction or equivalent (in an area relevant to their proposed PhD) and are able to provide an award certificate and transcript for both qualifications.
-Unfortunately, we are unable to consider Masters qualifications that have not yet been awarded.
+Where an applicant does not meet the Honours degree requirement (e.g. they hold a lower second class Honours degree), they may be eligible to apply if they also hold a Master’s degree with an awarded distinction in an area relevant to the available MRC DTP/CASE project they intend to be considered for.
+To be considered for this exemption, candidates must provide an award certificate and transcript for both qualifications.
+Unfortunately, we are unable to consider Masters qualifications that have not yet been awarded for this purpose.

 Exemption from MRes

 There may be exceptional circumstances whereby a student can demonstrate that they have previously completed a relevant Master’s qualification that satisfies the learning objectives of the MRes in Quantitative and Translational Skills in Global Health at Lancaster University and may request permission to request exemption from the MRes year, and be ‘fast-tracked’ to join the PhD programme directly.
 Candidates that successfully apply for exemption will join on a 0+3 programme basis, meaning that they have 3 years from the point of registration.
 Candidates will be expected to evidence that they can demonstrate skills, experience and understanding in each element of the core course module requirements to be considered for exemption.